 Schedule time for solitude.
 Those who do are 51.8 percent happier and 92.3 percent likelier to have an advanced college degree.

 —Randall Bell, economist, sociologist and author of Rich Habits Rich Life

-This article appears in the January 2016 issue of SUCCESS magazine and was published in December 2015.
+Editor’s note: This article originally appears in the January 2016 issue of SUCCESS magazine and was published in December 2015.
 It has been updated for freshness, accuracy and comprehensiveness.

 Henry Elkus founded Helena to find solutions to society’s biggest challenges.